As a freelancer, you don’t need to wait for month end to get a credit in your bank account. Ways for Indian freelancers

 TransferWise is one of my favorite and preferred method of getting paid and it is because it has very low or no fees, very good forex rate and processing very fast.

 A client of mine used to pay me using TransferWise at around 2 PM Indian time and many times I saw the funds hitting my bank account at 5 PM the same day and if not latest by next morning.

 The charges are so low and forex conversion rate is so good that you can offer a good discount to your clients.
 A win-win situation for all.

 Back then, Xoom was similar to TransferWise but with an exception that US clients could fund the transaction with their PayPal account.

-It has now been part of PayPal family but haven’t used it for a very long time.
+It has now been part of PayPal family now and it promises much better rates.

 It’s a payment solution for digital products as well as client services.

 Upwork has a direct bank payment option to transfer the available account balance directly to the bank account.
 It is always preferred to use the bank as payment method instead of using PayPal or Skrill or Payoneer to avoid double fees being charged, once by Upwork and then by PayPal.